|Fastest Growing Market:||Asia Pacific|

 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The packaging industry dominated the global market share, owing to its usage in fruit and vegetable packaging in the supermarkets, for bread bags and bakery boxes, bottles, envelopes and display carton windows, and shopping or carrier bags, among others.
+The packaging industry dominated the global market share due to its usage in fruit and vegetable packaging in supermarkets and for bread bags and bakery boxes, bottles, envelopes and display carton windows, and shopping or carrier bags, among others.

 The growing production of genetically modified corn and the growing usage of bio-PLA in 3D printing are likely to act as opportunities in the future.